Sonukr/react-gitbook/lectures/01- react/16-intermission-state-lifecycle.md

 }
 ```

-From here, we use `prompt()` to get a new value from the user (but please do not ever do this in production). `setState()` is then called which then will eventually lead to `render()` being called to automatically re-rendering your new data.
+From here, we use `prompt()` to get a new value from the user (but please do not ever do this in production - users hate popups!). `setState()` is then called which then will eventually lead to `render()` being called to automatically re-rendering your new data.
 Understanding the component lifecycle is key to being a productive React developer (and it will save you headaches).

 #### Check Yourself